BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0
 ```

-Note: ttyACM0 is the serial port name that teensy is connected to
+Note: ttyACM0 is the serial port name that teensy is connected to.

-Tip: to see what port that you are running on, plug teensy in your device first, and run:
+Tip: to see what port that you are running on, plug a Teensy in your device first, and run the following:

 ```
 ls -1 /dev > dev.txt
 ```

-Unplug your teensy, and run:
+Unplug your Teensy, and run:

 ```
 ls -1 /dev > dev2.txt